By: Alan D. Mutter

-What do smart smoke detectors, interactive underwear and electronic toll tags
+What do smart smoke detectors, interactive underwear and electronic toll tags have in common?

 They, and a growing number of sensors in myriad places, are linked to the Internet, creating vast new sources of real-time and individualized data that can be sliced and diced in ways that, for good or evil, will change information consumption and commerce—and roil the media business all over again.